Willinstructing a Tenbury Wells conveyancing firm make the home moving process easier?

-I invested in buying a 2 bed flat in Tenbury Wells, conveyancing having been completed March 2007.
+I am the registered owner of a split level flat in Tenbury Wells, conveyancing formalities finalised in 2008.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Corresponding properties in Tenbury Wells with over 90 years remaining are worth £185,000.
-The ground rent is £65 yearly.
-The lease runs out on 21st October 2078
+Similar flats in Tenbury Wells with over 90 years remaining are worth £190,000.
+The average or mid-range amount of ground rent is £45 per annum.
+The lease comes to an end on 21st October 2081

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before seeking the advice of a professional.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward based on this information before getting professional advice.